TheBluWiz/MuxMaster/README.md

 **Tdarr** solves the batch-processing and automation problem well, especially at library scale.
 But it requires a server, a database, a web UI, and Node.js — it's infrastructure.
 If you want to process a single file, or a handful of files, with precise control over DV handling, audio track selection, and subtitle policy, Tdarr's plugin system means writing JavaScript to configure what `muxm` handles with a single `--profile` flag.
 Tdarr is a media library manager; MuxMaster is a per-file encoding tool that aims to make every decision correctly so you don't have to inspect the output.

 MuxMaster sits in the gap between "I know ffmpeg well enough to do this manually" and "I need a server-based automation platform."
-It's a single Bash script with only two required dependencies (ffmpeg and jq) and optional tooling for Dolby Vision and subtitle OCR.
+It's a single Bash script with only three required dependencies (ffmpeg, jq, and bc) and optional tooling for Dolby Vision and subtitle OCR.
 It understands Dolby Vision at the RPU level, and its profile system encodes the tribal knowledge of what actually works on real hardware into repeatable, overridable presets.

 Configuration is where the design philosophy comes together.
 Most CLI tools expect you to read the source code to learn which variables exist, then hand-build a dotfile from scratch. `muxm --create-config` generates a complete, commented config file pre-seeded with a real profile's values — you start from a working baseline and customize, not from a blank page.
 Configs cascade through three tiers (system, user, project) so an encoding team can lock organization defaults in `/etc/.muxmrc` while individuals override their preferred CRF or audio settings in `~/.muxmrc` and specific project directories can pin a streaming profile.
 And `--print-effective-config` shows you the fully resolved result of all those layers *before* you commit to an encode, so you always know exactly what's about to happen.